Why Is Apple Giving This Tiny Stock A $900 Million Opportunity? | OilPrice.com

 For an investor looking to tie-in with Apple—the biggest and best brand in the world—this is how it’s done, and this is the time to do it.

-Apple is unstoppable, and it recently unveiled new products on September 12th at a big event at its headquarters.
-CNN Money calls the iPhone the MVP of the stock market, and the “biggest cash cow on Wall Street”.
+Apple is unstoppable, and it recently unveiled its new Iphone XS and XR on September 12th at a big event at its headquarters.
+CNN Money has called the iPhone the MVP of the stock market, and the “biggest cash cow on Wall Street”.

 The iPhone alone is expected to rake in $165 billion in sales this year—it’s a “stunning amount of money from a single product line”.
 And this ties in to Cool Holdings …